hashicorp/katakoda/vault-transit/step4.md

 Notice that the first ciphertext starts with `vault:v1:`.
 After rotated the encryption key, the ciphertext starts with `vault:v2:`.
 This indicates that the data gets encrypted using the latest version of the key after the rotation.

-## Question
-What about those existing ciphertexts that have been ecnrypted using older version of the key?

-## Answer

-Upgrade already-encrypted data with a new key by invoking `transit/rewrap` endpoint.
+You can upgrade already-encrypted data with a new key by invoking `transit/rewrap` endpoint.

 Execute the following command to rewrap your secret: